-Whenever I go on the air with my KWS-1, it likes to drift a few hundred hz over 2 or 3 hours.
-This was state of the art in 1956 but nowadays people get very concerned when they hear someone drift that much!
-Since I use the KWS-1 regularly, I decided to upgrade its frequency stability to be at least equal to modern rigs.
-I designed a homebrew DDS frequency control board (above) for the KWS-1 using an AD9851 chip with OCXO reference.
+I've been using a 1950's vintage Collins KWS-1 as my daily transmitter for almost 20yrs now.
+It likes to drift a few hundred hz over 2 or 3 hours.
+This was state of the art in 1956 but nowadays people get very concerned when they hear someone drift that much.
+Therefore I decided to upgrade its frequency stability to be at least equal to modern rigs.
+I designed a homebrew DDS frequency control board for the KWS-1 using an AD9851 chip with OCXO reference.